chrisbarryrocks/signalchain/README.md

 # SignalChain

-SignalChain is a Desteia-inspired logistics operations demo that ingests vendor email updates, extracts structured shipment risk data with AI, and surfaces actionable alerts in a lightweight operations dashboard.
+SignalChain is a logistics intelligence workspace that transforms unstructured email communication into structured, actionable operational insight.

+It connects to a Gmail inbox, analyzes selected messages, and extracts key information such as shipment issues, business impact, and recommended actions.
+The goal is to reduce time spent parsing email threads and make operational decisions faster and clearer.

-## Why this exists
+## Features

-The goal of this project is to demonstrate a product-minded interpretation of a real supply chain workflow:

-- vendor communication arrives through email
-- the system interprets the update
-- operations teams receive structured, actionable information instead of inbox chaos

-This repo intentionally focuses on one polished workflow rather than a broad, shallow feature set.
+- Gmail OAuth connection and inbox ingestion
+- Smart grouping of emails into relevant vs other
+- AI-powered classification and structured extraction
+- Structured output including:
+  - risk summary
+  - business impact
+  - key shipment details
+  - recommended actions
+- Safe handling of non-relevant emails without generating false data
+- Re-analyze and refresh workflows

 ## Stack